 Looking Ahead

-As Visa's new Acquirer Monitoring Program (VAMP) takes effect in April 2025, organisations need to ensure their enumeration attack prevention measures are robust.
-Peakhour's solutions help meet these requirements while maintaining smooth customer experiences.
+As Visa's new Acquirer Monitoring Program (VAMP) takes effect in April 2025, organisations need robust enumeration attack prevention measures.
+Peakhour's controls help meet these requirements while keeping customer experiences smooth.

 Our approach aligns with Visa's focus on: